Skip to content

 Project management platforms can help keep you on track when there's nobody else looking over your shoulder.
 That kind of freedom is why you decided to strike out on your own, but losing sight of project goals or encountering unanticipated obstacles can ruin your efficiency.
 That's where a task management tool comes in handy.

-Trello is a classic example.
+Trello is perfect for freelancers.
 By visually breaking up your project elements into Kanban boards, Trello allows you to quickly identify backlogged, in-progress, and completed items.
 Create checklists, assign due dates, affix labels, attach files, and add comments.
 Trello's intuitive interface and template library allow you to get up to speed quickly, while providing you with a bird's-eye view of your project via the activity menu.

-For even more flexibility, use Trello's Zapier integrations to connect Trello with your favorite apps, like Gmail and Slack.
-Learn more about how to automate Trello, or get started with one of these premade workflows.
+For even more flexibility, use Trello's Zapier integration to connect Trello with your favorite apps, like Gmail and Slack.
+Learn more about how to automate Trello—and all of your project management workflows

 Toggl Track